sabaldahal/Old-files/Machine Learning/readme.md

-These are the files containing code written in JUPYTER Notebook;
+To begin understanding Machine Learning algorithms, I started using the concepts of various algorithms on the real world data.
+I worked on the the fMRI timeseries data of various brain regions and clustered the regions based on the type of activity they exhibited.
-There are some errors in the first few files on which I worked as I progressed and kept working on new algorithms
+There are many errors, mainly in the first few files, However I kept on working on those mistakes and applied various clustering algorithms to check how each alogorithm worked and how accurtely they clustered the data.